 Africa's best whitewater destination is without a doubt the Zambezi River in Zimbabwe.
 Starting just below the 360-foot (110 meter) Victoria Falls the river offers Class IV and V rapids that have to be seen to be believed.

-In total, there are 23 rapids in a 15-mile (24 km) stretch that are amongst the most thrilling whitewater experiences found anywhere on the planet.
-Sharp-eyed visitors might even spot hippos and crocodiles along the way as well.
+In total, there are 23 rapids within a 15-mile (24 km) stretch of water that are amongst the most thrilling whitewater experiences found anywhere on the planet.
+Sharp-eyed visitors might even spot hippos and crocodiles along the river as well.

 Río Upano (Ecuador)

-Dense rainforest teeming with life lines the banks of the Río Upano in Ecuador, which offers travelers an opportunity to experience Class IV rapids in a pristine setting.
+Dense rainforest teeming with life lines the banks of the Río Upano River in Ecuador.

+This destination offers travelers an opportunity to experience Class IV rapids in a pristine setting that is as captivating as it is remote.
 The river wanders through narrow canyons, including the unbelievable Namangosa Gorge, where rocky cliffs tower high overhead while gorgeous waterfalls tumble into the river far below.
-It is an incredible setting, to say the least, and rafting through it is the only way to truly experience the location.
+It is an incredible setting, to say the least, and traveling by raft is the only way to truly experience the location.

 Middle Fork, Salmon River (USA)